 It’s maddening to know that these adorable little animals with their white puffs of a tail can cause so much damage to the garden.
 I now completely understand the frustration that Mr. McGregor felt when Peter Rabbit came into his garden to eat his vegetables.
 Maddening!!
 This is the Peter Rabbit story I remember reading to Sri when she was little.
 I dug up the book to share with you the story that I felt I was living in reality.

-I passed this knowledge about rabbits being the culprits in her garden on to Georgina.
+I passed this knowledge about rabbits being the culprits in our gardens to Georgina.
 She found it hard to believe that those cute little animals were eating her veggies, especially as they are so small and the plants were eaten all the way up to 2 feet.
 I told her they stand on 2 feet and reach up to eat what they want.
 She shook her head, I don’t know if she believed me.
 But then she saw the culprit in action for herself- a cute bunny actually eating her veggies!!
 It was so funny to hear her tell me the story, “Dolly, I was at my kitchen window and right in front of me I see a fuzzy white round tail and then I see leaves moving, and then I see this bunny rabbit eating my veggie plants, right in front of me!”
-I said, “I told you it’s those darn bunnies!”
-She watched the rabbit eating her plants and then scurry off into a corner of her fence onto her neighbor’s property.
+I responded “I told you it’s those darn bunnies!”
+Georgina watched the rabbit eating her plants and then scurry off into a corner of her fence onto her neighbor’s property.
 She decided to close that gap in that corner thinking it would prevent the rabbit from coming back, but they came back all right!
-Found a way by burrowing a tunnel, and finished off the rest of her fava beans!
+Found a way by burrowing a tunnel under the fence, and finished off the rest of her fava beans!
+Just like Peter Rabbit!

 Bunny rabbits are tall when they are on two feet.
 And the litle ones eat all the low growing leaves.

 I caught my little culprit in action this year!
-Don’t worry we didn’t hurt him; we just released him onto the hill behind us.
+Don’t worry we didn’t hurt him; we just released him onto a park a few miles from us.
 But honestly, how do you keep something so small out of your garden?
 Just like Peter Rabbit, they can squeeze through any gap and come in and do damage to your garden.
 But I won’t give up!
 I love my flowers and veggies too much to let this little guy win.
-So the war continues between the gardener and the rabbit!

 My garden culprit!